 $115-$140 Per Hour

-*Please note that some speech-language specialists might charge slightly higher rates than our average posted rates.
+*Please note that some highly experienced speech-language specialists and reading specialists charge slightly higher rates than our average posted rates.

 We will quote you on the phone once we learn the specifics regarding the nature and location of your speech-language therapy needs.